joezhu1230/immune-cell-population-data-pipeline/README.md

 What each command does:

 - `make setup` installs the required Python packages.
-- `make pipeline` creates `teiko.db`, loads the CSV into SQLite, builds the Part 2 summary table, runs the Part 3 statistical analysis, generates the boxplot, and writes the Part 4 subset outputs.
+- `make pipeline` creates `immune_cell_data.db`, loads the CSV into SQLite, builds the Part 2 summary table, runs the Part 3 statistical analysis, generates the boxplot, and writes the Part 4 subset outputs.
 - `make dashboard` starts the Streamlit dashboard locally.

 The dashboard will usually be available at `http://localhost:8501`.